Dre Campbell Farm

 This remedy is more effective at treating powdery mildew than many of the other remedies on this list.

-Potassium bicarbonate can quickly disrupt powdery mildew.
-It also creates conditions that make it harder for the fungus to survive.
+Potassium bicarbonate can kill powdery mildew spores on contact and makes it harder for the fungus to keep growing.
 It is often considered one of the more effective organic treatments.

 Mix one tablespoon of potassium bicarbonate with a gallon of water and half a teaspoon of liquid soap to create the spray.